Monthly Newsletter

 K-State Alumni Association presents Iman Research Award to Dr. Hans Coetzee

-Two Kansas State University faculty members, Dr. Hanz Coetzee from the College of Veterinary Medicine and Dr. Dawn Deeter in the College of Business Administration, were each chosen as recipients of the annual Iman Award, incuding a $5,000 honorarium in recognition of their outstanding research and teaching accomplishments, respectively, during a ceremony at the K-State Alumni Center on Sept.
+Two Kansas State University faculty members, Dr. Hanz Coetzee from the College of Veterinary Medicine and Dr. Dawn Deeter in the College of Business Administration, were each chosen as recipients of the annual Iman Award, including a $5,000 honorarium in recognition of their outstanding research and teaching accomplishments, respectively, during a ceremony at the K-State Alumni Center on Sept.
 8.

 More Headlines